-Valentine counting games support early math skills with fun activities.
-Kids count, sort and match heart shapes, using a set of Valentine cards you can easily make.
+Support preschoolers math skills with fun Valentine activities.
+Count, sort and match heart shapes, using a set of Valentine cards that are so easy to make using our free printable template.

 Holidays and special events add a festive twist to kids games and activities.
 Valentine’s Day is no exception!

-The traditional colors and shapes we recognize for Valentine's Day build interest and excitement in everyday activities.
+The traditional colors and shapes we recognize for Valentine’s Day activities build interest and excitement in everyday play.

 Related: Valentine Crafts and Activities